indutny/json-pipeline/design.md

 Allocate register for each input/output of the node, and possibly additional temporary regiters.

-Propagate register allocator information.
+Propagate data in register allocator format (TBD).

 ### Generate machine code

 **Platform specific stage**

-Generate machine code using blocks and their nodes.
+Generate machine code using register allocator data.

 ## Representation